 ‘Does it say what book the quote is from…?’

 Jack dropped the letter and returned his focus back to his computer screen.
-‘Ah…OK, according to this…’ he guided his finger over the screen, ‘it’s from a book titled, “The Valley of Fear”.’
+‘Ah…OK, according to this…’ he guided his finger over the screen, ‘it’s from his book titled, “The Valley of Fear”.’

 Spence’s eye brows dipped.
 ‘The Valley of Fear…’ he repeated.
 ‘Maybe he chose that title because that is what he is trying to turn New York City into,’ Spence said.

 Jack shrugged.
 ‘Who knows?’
 Jack gestured to the evidence bags on the desk.
 ‘Anyway…Clock’s running,’ he said. ’Run these for prints.
 They’ll be clean, but run ‘em anyway in case he’s fucked up this time.
 Check on the grade and quality of paper in this letter and compare it to these two letters.’
 Jack jabbed his thumb at the white board.
 ‘Check the CCTV footage from the post office mail boxes from two days ago.
 Let’s see if we can find this arrogant prick mailing these death letters in the post office security videos.’

 ‘You realise it was probably mailed from the suburbs and just cleared through Central, Jack.’